-More companies are planning to expand to global markets than ever before, fueling a demand for MBAs, according to the QS TopMBA.com Jobs & Salary Trends Report 2014/2015.
+More companies are planning to expand to global markets than ever before, fueling a demand for MBAs, according to the QS TopMBA.com Jobs & Salary Trends Report 2015/2016.
 These organizations—domestic, foreign, and multinational—seek managerial candidates with the expertise in international finance, global economics, and cultural communication awareness to help them begin or grow business beyond borders.
-The report specifically found the greatest demand for MBAs from companies in Asia and Latin America, as well as Central European countries, showing a 12% growth for global MBA hires in 20141.
+The report specifically found the greatest demand for MBAs from companies across Asia-Pacific, reporting an 18% increase of MBA positions.1

 The International Business specialization of the University of Scranton MBA will help put you at the top of the candidate list thanks to your in-depth understanding of the challenges and opportunities in global commerce.